th3architect/dbvisualizer-nuodb/README.md

 # DbVisualizer Setup Instructions

+To use the newly installed JDBC driver you must manually set the path to the JAR from within the Driver Manager of DBVisualizer.
+To do so, open Tools..Driver Manager, select NuoDB, under User Specified Driver File Paths open and browse to the path of the JDBC Jar stored under DBVisualizer.

 To use the features of this plugin you must currently set the Profile for each connection; this will change when the DbVisualizer folks add this to their product and write a Java hook for NuoDB.
 At that point the following steps will no longer